copy/v86/docs/networking.md

 ### NodeJS

-There is no built-in support for v86 networking under NodeJS, but network backends `wsproxy` and `wisp` only depend on a browser-compatible `WebSocket` constructor being present in the global scope, whereas backends `localhub` and `fetch` should work directly.
+There is no built-in support for v86 networking under NodeJS, but network backends `wsproxy` and `wisp` only depend on a browser-compatible `WebSocket` constructor being present in the global scope, whereas backends `inbrowser` and `fetch` should work directly.

 ## Links